Photo of University Hall

 Dr. Beth Sapiro is an associate professor in the Department of Social Work and Child Advocacy at Montclair State University.
 She earned her B.Sc. in Psychology and Sociology from the University of Toronto and a Master’s of Social Work from New York University.
 After graduating with her MSW in 2006, she worked as a clinical social worker in a variety of school-based and community mental health programs in New York City for six years, providing individual, family and group therapy to adolescents and their families.
 She completed her PhD in Social Work at Rutgers-New Brunswick in May 2018.
 As a licensed clinical social worker, Dr. Sapiro currently maintains a small individual psychotherapy practice in addition to her teaching, scholarship, and service commitments.

 Dr. Sapiro teaches courses at the undergraduate and graduate levels, in both the MSW program and the Social Work minor.
-Most recently, she has taught courses focusing on generalist social work practice, assessment and diagnosis, and clinical practice with families.
+Most recently, she has taught courses focusing on generalist social work practice, human behavior in the social environment, assessment and diagnosis, and clinical practice with families.

 Specialization

-The impacts of trauma, marginalization, and healing on adolescent and young adult mental health and relational development; the transition to adulthood in marginalized populations; qualitative research; feminist theory; clinical social work practice; anti-oppressive social work practice; building bridges between social work practice and research.
+The impacts of trauma, marginalization, and healing on adolescent and adult mental health and relational development; the transition to adulthood in marginalized populations; qualitative research; clinical social work practice; anti-oppressive social work practice; building bridges between social work practice and research.

 Resume/CV